 This means that our product provides great health benefits compared to regular ceiling or drywall panels.
-Our PVC products, in effect, prevents or hinders the growth of bacteria and funguses since there is no chemical composites or any other materials within the panels that will attract or harbor suitable breeding grounds for bacteria or funguses.
+Our PVC products, in effect, prevents or hinders the growth of bacteria and funguses since there is no chemical composites or any other materials within the panels that will attract or harbour suitable breeding grounds for bacteria or funguses.

 Can the PVC panels be recycled?

 Unfortunately this type of PVC cannot be recycled due to the specific compounds and technology that is used to manufacture them.
-China is the only country that has the required technology and facilities to recycle this pacific type of PVC.
+China is the only country that has the required technology and facilities to recycle this specific type of PVC.

 Although no paint work is required, can I paint these panels if I really want to?

 Our PVC panels are suitable for painting, especially the “White Matt” design.

-Is it easy to install PVC products yourself?
+Is it easy to install PVC products myself?

 PVC panels are easy to install by the average DIYer.
 Panels can be cut by using a saw (manual or electric) or a sharp utility knife.
 Panels can be attached to a framework of battens (brandering) using ordinary fine thread drywall screws.
 Stapling and gluing methods should not be used under any circumstances.

 Where can these PVC panels be installed?